SameeckBhatia/Py-Tax-Estimator/README.md

 - This class inherits from Federal and adds functionalities specific to state/provincial tax calculations.
 It considers the state/province of residence and incorporates its tax brackets.
 - Compatible states include:
   - Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, Quebec, Saskatchewan
-  - California, Florida, Georgia, Illinois, Pennsylvania, New York, Ohio, Texas
+  - California, Florida, Georgia, Illinois, Michigan, New York, North Carolina, Ohio, Pennsylvania, Texas
   - Not Scotland, Scotland

 ## Calculator Files